 If your Maine Coon doesn’t have that distinctive fluffy coat, then there are only three possible reasons:

-- Mixed Breed: It’s possible for your cat to be a mixed breed, with a Maine Coon ancestor and a short haired, non fluffy cat as another ancestor.
+It is possible for your cat to be a mixed breed, with a Maine Coon ancestor and a short-haired, non-fluffy cat as another ancestor.

 Are Purebred Maine Coons Fluffier?

 As mentioned earlier, sometimes mixed Maine Coons aren’t fluffy at all.

 However, that doesn’t necessarily mean that all purebred Maine Coons are inherently fluffier than mixed Maine Coons.